Horse-Lips/Localisation_in_Trees/README.md

 - The probing player wins if it is able to locate the target in a finite number of rounds
   - In practice this is similarly determined by the same threshold
 - This variant of the localisation game was created by Carraher et al. (https://www.sciencedirect.com/science/article/pii/S0304397512006469).
+- For the purposes of this implementation **All probing strategies initially probe the root of the tree** (See Target Set)

 ## Usage
 ### Custom Tree Representation